haniellejermayn/HotelReservationSystem/README.md

 # Controller Testing
 Bugs:
-- Program glitches when attempting to make more than one hotel
-- Does not load the proper selected hotel when dealing with more than one hotel
-- Booking does not work after 1 reservation
+- Have not tested Add Rooms and Date Price Modifier
-- Manage Panel does not work after committing one modification
+- Removing of reservation sometimes does not work
+- Have not implemented discount feature
+- Have not implemented price breakdown
+- No error message for invalid inputs